jhpyle/docassemble/_docs/development.md

 line will install all the packages:

 {% highlight bash %}
-pip install --no-deps --no-index --force-reinstall --upgrade ./docassemble_base ./docassemble_webapp ./docassemble_demo ./docassemble
+pip install --no-deps --force-reinstall --upgrade ./docassemble_base ./docassemble_webapp ./docassemble_demo
 {% endhighlight %}

 The `--no-deps` and `--no-index` flags speed up the installation